Jack Tatum: Health issues and death

 Tatum eventually faced his own disability challenges, as all five toes on his left foot were amputated in 2003 due to a staph infection caused by diabetes.
 He soon lost the entire leg below the knee because of the illness.
 He also suffered from an arterial blockage that cost him his right leg; he used a prosthetic limb thereafter.
 Tatum worked on increasing awareness of diabetes.
 To facilitate this goal, he created the Ohio-based Jack Tatum Fund for Youthful Diabetes, which finances diabetes research.
 His kidneys started to fail in his final years, and he was awaiting a kidney transplant at the time of his death.

-Tatum died in Oakland on July 27, 2010, after a heart attack.
+Tatum died in Oakland on July 27, 2010 after a heart attack.
 The Oakland Raiders released a statement that: "Jack was the standard bearer and an inspiration for the position of safety throughout college and professional football," while Ronnie Lott stated that Tatum was one of his "football heroes".
 Sportswriters John Clayton and Peter Richmond both wrote on Tatum's NFL legacy.
-Clayton wrote that Tatum was part of the reason why the Steelers-Raiders matchup was his most anticipated game of the season while starting his sports-writing career in Pittsburgh, and that Tatum hit like "no other safety in football".
+Clayton wrote that Tatum was part of the reason why the Steelers-Raiders matchup was his most anticipated game of the season while starting his sportswriting career in Pittsburgh, and that Tatum hit like "no other safety in football".
 Richmond, an Oakland journalist and insider, wrote about Tatum's quiet demeanor off the field, which was contrary to most journalistic reports about Tatum.
 Steve Grogan, Stingley's teammate when asked to make a comment about Tatum's death, stated: "I have a hard time trying to find something nice to say....
 I just can't do it."